DevSeanless/STSOCB/content/chapters/entering-topaz-sea.md

 After wrestling with the sails for a long while, Seanless suddenly sensed a change in the atmosphere.
 The hair on his skin stood on end.
 He descended to the hold as instructed.
 Down there, the air felt suffocating, and his hair began to rise and point in different directions.

 Meanwhile, Kyla was gripping two levers and pushing them forward.
 She was sweating and clearly exhausted.
 From the look of her, she was having a hard time.
 Her hair—like his—was flying in every direction.
-She noticed him.
+Then she noticed him.

-Seanless, however, ran toward her, tense and alarmed.
+Seanless ran toward her, tense and alarmed.
+“What’s happening, Captain Kyla?”
+Seanless asked, sweating like a cold water bottle.

 “Seanless, QUICK!”
 Kyla shouted.
 “Grab this lever and push it with me.
 Hurry!”

-“What’s happening, Kyla?”
-Seanless asked, sweating like a cold water bottle.

-“Just push it forward—no questions!
+Seanless meanwhile was confused, yet Kyla looked at him, “Just push it forward—no questions!
 Hurry!”

 Seanless grabbed the left lever.
 Kyla was pushing the right one, and together they shoved them forward with all their strength.
 The levers began to hinge and sway from the force.
 Suddenly, a tingling sensation surged through their bodies.
 “Don’t you dare stop pushing, Seanless!”